-To detect overlapping volumes, the built-in test uses the intersection of solids with linear trajectories.
+To detect overlapping volumes, the built-in UI commands use the random generation of points on surface tecnique desribed above.
+It allows to detect with high level of precision any kind of overlaps, as depicted below.
 For example, consider Figure 4.4: